 Meta— reads document metadata and resolves the Jank nREPL portCodeBlock— processes each{.clojure .jank}code block

 The filter needs to find a running Jank nREPL server.
-It tries several sources in order, validating that each candidate port is actually reachable before using it:
+It tries several sources in order, probing each candidate port with a real nREPL evaluation before using it — a plain TCP-connect check would falsely accept a stale port that the OS had recycled to an unrelated service:

 - Frontmatter — an explicit